sc0v0ne/LearnAI/cv/cv.md

 - **Object Recognition:** What objects are in this photograph and where are they?

 - Facial Recognition

-## What is Image Recognition?
+## Image segmentation

-Image recognition or image classification is the task of recognizing images and classifying them in one of the several predefined individual classes.

-Image recognition can perform different tasks including:

-- **Classification:** It is the recognition of the class of an image where an image contains only a single object.

-- **Tagging:** It is a classification task but it can also identify the presence of numerous concepts or entities within an image.
-Thus, one or more tags can be allotted to a specific image.

-- **Detection:** This is finding an entity in an image.
-Once the object is found, a bounding box is placed around the object in question.

-- **Segmentation:** It is a detection task but it is also responsible for locating an element in an image to the nearest pixel.
-In some cases, it is necessary to maintain a higher degree of accuracy such as the development of autonomous cars.
+**Semantic segmentation** is the process to allocate a semantic label to every pixel present in an image [5].

+For example, traffic sign detection aims to classify each pixel as a car, a pedestrian, or a road sign.

+Semantic segmentation (SS) is different from standard segmentation tasks which labels the pixels according to their physical properties (their color).

+SS aims at annotating each pixel with its object label.
+The algorithm to identify objects works under the learning architecture of neural networks.

+Image segmentation is the process of partitioning a digital image (still images and video images) into multiple segments.
+These segments are homogeneous regions in terms of content and characteristics.
+Segmentation is used in computer vision and image processing tasks, such as object recognition and scene understanding.

+There are two common types of Image Segmentation [5]:

+- Semantic Segmentation
+- Instant Segmentation

 ## Overview

-The following sections discuss several important CV concepts:
+The following sections discuss several important CV concepts [2]:

-- Image Data Loading
+- Image Data Handling
 - Image Data Preparation
 - Image Data Augmentation

+- Image Classification
 - Object Recognition
 - Object Classification
 - Object Detection

-## Image Data Loading
+## Image Data Handling

-For CV projects, it can be confusing to determine which library to choose to read and manipulate image datasets [3] [4].
+For CV projects, it can be confusing to determine which library to choose to read and manipulate image datasets [6] [7].

-The `sklearn.datasets` package embeds some small toy datasets which can be accessed using the dataset loading utilities [5].
+The `sklearn.datasets` package embeds some small toy datasets which can be accessed using the dataset loading utilities [8].

-The Keras deep learning library provides access to four standard computer vision datasets [6].
+The Keras deep learning library provides access to four standard computer vision datasets [10].

-The Keras deep learning library provides a sophisticated API for loading, preparing, and augmenting image data [7].
+The Keras deep learning library provides a sophisticated API for loading, preparing, and augmenting image data [9].

 ### NHWC vs HCHW

-You will often encounter obscure image format issues going between Linux and macOS (NHWC vs HCHW) [10].
+You will often encounter obscure image format issues going between Linux and macOS (NHWC vs HCHW) [4].

 ## Kaggle Download

-We can download datasets from Kaggle using an API token [1].
+We can download datasets from Kaggle using an API token.

 ```bash
   %%capture